Four principles for regenerative companies

 Natura & Co - building its business around biodiversity

 Natura owns Body Shop and Avon.
 Its purpose-based brands take a stand on animal testing and women’s empowerment.
-With many suppliers across the Amazon region, Nature sees biodiversity as a core mission.
+With many suppliers across the Amazon region, Natura sees biodiversity as a core mission.
 Since regulation is weak, it looks for a business case against deforestation.
 For example, cutting down a ucuuba tree earns a farmer $7, but selling its seeds for soaps pays $12.
 Natura uses an Environmental P&L internally to guide budgeting and resource allocation.
 Aiming for Net Zero emissions by 2030 as a competitive advantage.

 Interface’s 30-year journey to net zero… and beyond